BastilleBSD/bastille/docs/chapters/subcommands/setup.rst

 networking option.
 The ``loopback`` and ``shared`` options are only for cases where the ``interface`` is not specified during the ``create`` command.
 If an interface is specified, these options have no effect.
 Instead, the specified interface will be used.

-The ``filesystem`` option is to ensure the proper datasets/directories are in place for using Bastille.
-This should only have to be run once on a new system.

 The ``shared`` option is for cases where you want an actual interface to use with bastille as opposed to a loopback.
 Jails will be linked to the shared interface on creation.